-The Creativity Core Curriculum launches in Fall 2020 on the East Falls Campus with the entering first-year class and typically serves over 1300 students.
+The Creativity Core Curriculum launched in Fall 2020 on the East Falls Campus with the entering first-year class and typically serves over 1300 students.
 The long-term vision involves growth to support all students at all levels at the university.

 Can I replace any of the required courses?

 The components of the Creativity Core Curriculum are connected to existing undergraduate degree requirements.
-With the exception of transfer students entering in Fall 2020, all undergraduate students on the East Falls Campus are required to take First Year Seminar (which includes a Creative Making Workshop), a Creativity Intensive Course housed within the major (which includes a second Creative Making Workshop), and the final course in the Hallmarks Core, “Philosophies of the Good Life.”
+With the exception of East Falls undergraduate transfer students entering in Fall 2020 or later, all undergraduate students on the East Falls Campus are required to take First Year Seminar (which includes a Creative Making Workshop), a Creativity Intensive Course housed within the major (which includes a second Creative Making Workshop), and the final course in the Hallmarks Core, “Philosophies of the Good Life.”